Vopaaz/CNKI_2_BibTeX/README.md

 # Copy NoteExpress Entry content to the clipboard.

+You have to enable Flash to see the "Copy to clipboard" button.

 ![FxL8Cq.png](https://github.com/SNBQT/share-images/blob/master/cnki2bib.png?raw=true)

 Then just run `cnki2bib` in the terminal.
 The corresponding BibTeX Entries will be copied to your clipboard, and an 'out.bib' file is created at the current directory. :smile: